mgunyho/PdArray/README.md

 initializing or sorting the array, loading an audio file and setting the interpolation mode.

+If the Array module is bypassed, the signal that is being sent to REC IN is directly output to both OUT STEP and OUT SMTH.

 ### Drawing sequences or envelopes

 ![sequence and envelope](screenshots/sequencer-envelope.png)